cmyers/e2ee-msg-processor-js/README.md

 # e2ee-msg-processor-js
  <a href="https://www.npmjs.com/package/e2ee-msg-processor-js"><img src="https://img.shields.io/npm/v/e2ee-msg-processor-js" /></a>

-End to end encryption message processor which can be used to encrypt messages between two devices over any message protocol.
+End to end encryption message processor which can be used to encrypt messages between two or more devices running on any platform and sent over any messaging protocol.

-It uses Matrix Olm (https://matrix.org/docs/projects/other/olm) which is an implementation of the Double Ratchet Algorithm to handle session creation and key exchange.
+It uses an external library for the implementation of the Double Ratchet Algorithm to handle session creation and key exchange (https://matrix.org/docs/projects/other/olm).

-The key exchange and message format is based on the OMEMO protocol, but doesn't require XMPP as the transmission medium.
-The message format is simply json and can be sent as the developer sees fit.
+The key exchange and message format is loosely based on the OMEMO protocol which utilises 128 bit AES-GCM.
+Although OMEMO is an extension of the XMPP protocol, it doesn't require XMPP as the transmission medium.
+The message format is output as json and can be reconfigured for transmittion at the developer's descretion.

 Here's a contrived example simulating sending a message between Alice and Bob: